ember-learn/deprecation-app/content/ember-data/v4/deprecate-early-static.md

 const relationships = User.relationshipsByName;
 ```

-Do _at least_ this
+Do _at least_ this:

 ```js
 const relationships = store.modelFor('user').relationshipsByName;
 ```

-However, the much more future proof refactor is to not use `modelFor` at all but instead to utilize the schema service for this static information.
+However, the much more future proof refactor is to not use `modelFor` at all, but instead to utilize the schema service for this static information:

 ```js
 const relationships = store